-Considering a future wherein cinematic experiences are participatory, audiences would interact with narratives as if they were concurrently films and video games.
-Enter: "Leviathan," an experimental leap forward in cinematic technique that heralds such an evolution:
+Consider a future wherein cinematic experiences are participatory and where audiences would interact with narratives as if they were concurrently films and video games.
+Enter: "Leviathan," an experimental leap forward in cinematic technique.
+In collaboration with Intel Labs, the USC School of Cinematic Arts World Building Media Lab launched "Leviathan."

 Audience watching "Leviathan" at the CES Intel Keynote Speech